 I’m a writer based in New York City.
-I write adult fiction about spaceships and monsters, future dystopian societies, and magic and elves and such.
-Sometimes I draw political cartoons, and occasionally I manage an essay here or there.
+I write essays, draw political cartoons, and plug away at adult fiction about spaceships and monsters, future dystopian societies, and magic and elves and such.

 Where might you have seen my work?